 - Group F – Slavia Prague, Inter Milan, Borussia Dortmund, Barcelona

 - Group G – RB Leipzig, Zenit Saint Petersburg, Lyon, Benfica

 - Group H – Ajax, Valencia, Chelsea, Lille

 The Fall football season will determine which teams go on to the knockout round long with those who transfer to the Europa League.
 This is the time to cheer on your favorite clubs as they work their way up through the group stage.
 Here’s a look at the matchdays:

 - Matchday 6 – 10-11 December

 You can imagine that the other games will also draw quite a bit of interest.
 At this level, there are no bad teams.
 Truly, no team can be counted out.
 You can visit Live Soccer TV for a full listing of broadcasts.

 With all this coverage, you may wonder why you would need a VPN to watch the tournament.
 That depends on your location.
 If you are from the United Kingdom, but you are in a different country and try to watch your normal coverage, you would be geo-blocked.
 Media companies use this technique based on the location of your IP address.
 A VPN will solve that For UK coverage, simply connect to a server there, and watch just as you would if you were still there.

-Don’t miss any of the round 16, quarterfinals, or semifinals action.
-Use a VPN and watch to see if Real Madrid can have another year of Spanish dominance.
+Don’t miss any of the group stage of the UEFA Champions League.
+Use a VPN and watch to see if Liverpool can have another win or if Real Madrid can reclaim Spanish dominance.
 Please share this post with your friends so they can enjoy the UEFA Champions League.
 Follow us @VPNFan for the latest VPN reviews and promotions from leading providers.